 Read skier and snowboarder-submitted reviews on Discovery Ski Area that rank the ski resort and mountain town on a scale of one to five stars for attributes such as terrain, nightlife and family friendliness.
 See how Discovery Ski Area stacks up in the reviews, on and off the slopes, from skiing and family activities to the après scene.
 Read up on pros, cons and other comments in reviews left by fellow skiers and riders.
 Don't forget to submit your own Discovery Ski Area review!
 Scroll to the bottom of this page to let other travelers know about your skiing and resort experience.
-For more destination information, click Add to Compare to see a side-by-side comparison of Discovery Ski Area vs. other ski resorts (up to 10 total).

 Reviews for Discovery Ski Area

 A ski resort's overall star rating displayed here is not calculated based on a simple average but takes several factors, including the age of a review, into account.

 Amazing place, it’s never packed and there is plenty of runs where you never feel crowded on the mountain. ...
 Full Review

 Love this resort !
 The staff is top notch.
 Prices are amazing food is excellent !
 Ski instructors are the best!
 The snow is amazing.
 Terrain is always well groomed, and the bumps rock they even have a triple black run.
 To skip the lines of people I suggest weekday skiing, it’s like having your own private ski resort!!